GabrielaW8765/objects-cc/README.md

 As you can see, there's not much there yet!

-But before you move on to Task 1, observe the starter code and study how it produces the current output.
+But before you move on to Task 1, observe the starter code in `script.js` and study how it produces the current output.

 ## Task 1: Finish contestants A and B